Khalian/Modulo7/README.md

 The measure melodic_complexity is a defined parameter for sheet music format and the above query will acquire all such songs from the database.

-(MODULO7 IS IN ACTIVE DEVELOPMENT AND NOT READY FOR PRODUCTION USAGE).
+(MODULO7 IS A RESERACH PROJECT AND FOR INTENDED FOR PRODUCTION USAGE).

 Modulo7 has the following broad goals:-